filipolszewski/prioritized-her/README.md

 ### Current status

-Note: PER is not working currently, it is in progress.
-DDPG / DDPG+HER works correctly after series of fixes.
+Note: PER seems to work now, but I got a process crushed with pretty unclear error message once.
+Not sure of it was local, unrelated thing, if you're using the code and notice such behaviour, please let me know.

 - Deep Deterministic Policy Gradients
 - Experience Replay
 - Exploration Noise and Dynamic Input Normalization
 - Hindsight Experience Replay with 'future' and 'final' modes
-- PER as an optional mode (in progress)
+- PER as an optional mode
 - Success rate evaluation and success rate plotting
 - Generating plots that average given N success rate plots with std_dev intervals (see plot_gen directory)
 - **Proper refactor of the code (in progress)**